Modibo Maïga

-Modibo Maïga (born 3 September 1987) is a Malian professional footballer who plays as a striker for Al-Jeel and the Mali national team.
-He has also played for Stade Malien, Raja Casablanca, Le Mans, Sochaux, West Ham United, Queens Park Rangers and Metz.
+Modibo Maïga (born 3 September 1987) is a Malian professional footballer who plays as a striker.

 A full international for Mali since 2007, he was part of their squads at the four Africa Cup of Nations tournaments, helping them to third place in the 2012 and 2013 editions.

 Club career

 Raja Casablanca

 Born in Bamako, Maïga began his career with Stade Malien in his home country aged 15 in 2003, later moving to Moroccan club Raja CA Casablanca where he spent his late teenage years, winning several competitions, including the Arab Champions League and the Moroccan League.

 Le Mans

 Maïga made a move to French Ligue 1 side Le Mans aged 20 in 2007.
 Playing alongside Gervinho and Stéphane Sessègnon, Maïga established himself in French football.
 Despite Le Mans' relegation to Ligue 2, Maïga scored 15 goals in 88 games.
 He signed a four-year contract in 2010 with Sochaux and took the number 15 shirt.